-Stocks tread higher before Senate vote on $1T infrastructure bill
+Dow Jones, S&P 500 hit records before Senate vote on $1T infrastructure bill

 AMC Entertainment earnings exceed Wall Street estimates

-U.S. stock indexes ticked higher Tuesday morning as the Senate readied to vote on a $1 trillion infrastructure bill.
+U.S. stock indexes ticked to record highs Tuesday as the Senate readied to vote on a $1 trillion infrastructure bill.

 |Ticker